 Finally, don’t miss the chance to eat and party with the locals at Nassau’s Fish Fry, a row of bars and restaurants serving rum punch and conch salad Friday to Saturday nights.

 With the best of the Bahamas largely inaccessible to those without their own hull, you’ll get so much more from a bareboat or captained yacht.
 SamBoat offers charters and abundant local knowledge in the area.
 Create your own itinerary and plunge into extra activities such as kayaking, diving and fishing.
+Alternatively, book a skippered or fully crewed boat with Dream Yacht Charter to explore the Exumas and Abaco in style, a great option for novices.

 Your mooring at Nassau Yacht Haven is so central that stocking up couldn’t be simpler.
 Step off the marina itself to nab yourself a better deal on essentials.
 Solomon’s Fresh Market and Super Value Food Store are just two of several seven-day supermarkets within 10 minutes’ walk.